Are You a Victim of a Nightclub Shooting?

 Why Would a Property Owner Be Liable for My Injuries?

 A property owner, however, is typically covered through their property insurance policy.
-A property owner as well as property manager as well as security company may be liable to compensate the victim, if it can be established that the property owner failed to provide a reasonable amount of security to prevent the shooting from occurring.
+A property owner, property manager, and/or security company may be liable to compensate the victim or the victim’s family in a wrongful death claim if it can be established that the property owner failed to provide a reasonable amount of security to prevent the shooting from occurring.

 The foregoing answer is not legal advice and is merely a general overview.
 You are advised to consult a lawyer to address your specific situation.
 Feel free to send comments or questions to: steve@aa-legal.com of Apolinsky & Associates, LLC, or call (404) 377-9191.